matiasalek/simple-Go-Blockchain/README.md

-# simple-Go-Blockchain
+# Simple Blockchain implementation using Go
-Simple project for learning a Blockchain implementation using Go
+Simple project for learning Blockchain implementation and Go at the same time